-Liabilities
+Other Liabilities

-The Authority is committed to making future payments to cover its pension fund deficit (valued at £3.87m).
+The Authority is committed to making future payments to cover its pension fund deficit (valuedas at £31/3.87m/23 this was a surplus of £0.92m).
 There are currently no commitments to make future payments in relation to debt or other major liabilities.
-There is currently no requirement to cover risks of other provisions, financial guarantees or major contingent liabilities.